Relentless Pursuit Outreach & Recovery Corporation

 The Organization has assembled an experienced management team and strong relationships with our partners.

-Relentless Pursuit is a veteran-led non-profit comprised of former military Special Operation, Intelligence Community professionals, Law Enforcement, Social Service workers, legal professionals, business owners, Church leaders and a survivor expert.
+Relentless Pursuit is non-profit comprised of law enforcement, life experience, legal professionals, business owners, Church leaders and a survivor expert.

 Strengths